 Are you frustrated and disappointed that your homemade bread came out heavy, dense, and smaller than you hoped?
 It can happen to anybody, but especially beginners and people who like to experiment.

-What’s the main cause of dense bread?
+What’s the leading cause of dense bread?

 There are so many reasons–some more common than others.
 Fermentation is at the heart of many of them.
 (FYI: Fermentation refers to the process yeast goes through to make bread rise or proof.)